fjcoding/AT-BC-LAT-01/README.md

 - git pull

 ## Database connection
-1. Run the npm install
-2. configure the service account (in first iterations we will use a default credetial)
+1. configure the service account (in first iterations we will use a default credential)

 ## querys examples
 1. set query (if you don't specify an ID, firebase will create one automatically):